amills25/fishing-hooks/src/pseudocode.md

 ### NAVBAR

 -   Everyone makes navbar

     -   HOME - everyone does this
     -   PRODUCTS - andrew does this page
     -   CART - chase makes this page
         -   show number of items in cart
     -   LOGIN -keith makes this page

+-   Use a forEach method to have a cart quantity count in the nav
+    -   For every item in the cartArray, we'll add it's quantity to the total quantity

 ### PRODUCTS/CATALOGUE PAGE